How to Get the Most for Your Money: 11 Ways to Save Money on Your Car Insurance…

 - Credit Where Credit Is (Or Is Not) Due – Is your credit record better than your driving record?
 If you have a good credit record, you could be eligible for discounted premiums from several auto insurance companies.

 * Fact.
 Many insurers now use your credit history as a major factor in determining what to charge you for auto insurance.
 In some cases, with some companies, you could save money by shifting your business to an insurer that uses credit as a rating factor – even if you have a so-so or poor driving record.
 There is another side to this coin.
 If you have a poor credit history, you could save money by moving your auto insurance to a company that does not use credit as a rating factor.
 Many insurers do not use credit as a factor.
+If you want to use an insurer that does factor in your credit rating, you can always learn how to apply for credit card with no credit and build up your credit rating.
+If you have a good rating, roughly 650 or more, then insurers might give you discounted premiums or even lower interest rates.

 * Tip.
 Regardless of your credit status, you should talk to your agent to make sure you have the best situation given your credit record, good or bad.